lambrospetrou/lambrospetrou.github.io/src/_posts/2021-09-26-kotlin-http4k-graalvm-native-and-golang.md

 Running `upx -7 -k build/libs/HelloWorld-native` will essentially take the GraalVM binary and compress it down significantly.
 The first time the executable runs, it decompresses the content and then proceeds to execution.

 The size of the binary went from `46MB` down to `18.9MB`, without affecting the startup time in any meanigful way.
-This is great news since it's very close to the Go binary size.

 ## Stats - Summary